agapoff/kafka-ops/README.md

                      Env variables and from --var arguments (--var arguments are taking precedence)
     --var            Variable in format "key=value".
-Can be presented multiple times --verbose        Verbose output
+Can be presented multiple times --missingok      Do not fail if template key is not defined --verbose        Verbose output
     --stop-on-error  Exit on first occurred error
     ----------------